shawnbrown/datatest/docs/how-to/fuzzy-matches.rst

 How to Assert Fuzzy Matches
 ###########################

-When comparing strings of text, it may be necessary to assert that values are similar even though they are not exactly the same.
+When comparing strings of text, it can sometimes be useful to assert that values are similar instead of asserting that they are exactly the same.
 To do this, we define an assertion that implements approximate string matching (also called fuzzy matching):

 .. code-block:: python